-If you’re balancing work, family, travel, and everything else, acne is rarely an “I can’t find the right product” problem.
-It’s an adherence problem.
-And that’s where an employee benefits and healthcare systems lens gets interesting: results don’t come from the fanciest routine-they come from the routine you can repeat consistently for long enough to matter.
+If you’re balancing work, family, travel, and everything else, finding the right product probably isn’t your real problem.
+It’s sticking with it.
+And that’s where an employee benefits lens gets interesting.
+Results don’t come from the fanciest routine.
+They come from the one you can repeat consistently for long enough to matter.

-Think of acne care as a small, everyday care pathway.
-When the pathway is easy to follow, people stay with it and improve.
-When it’s confusing, irritating, or unexpectedly expensive, people drop off-and that’s when acne escalates into more visits, more prescriptions, and more frustration.
+Think of acne care as a tiny habit.
+When it’s easy, you stick with it.
+When it’s confusing or expensive, you drop off — and that’s when acne escalates into more visits, more prescriptions, and more frustration.

 Why acne shows up in healthcare costs (even when no one is tracking it)